Symptoms Of A Bad Oil Control Valve And Replacement Cost (VVT Solenoid)

 What Is Variable Valve Timing (VVT)?

-The valves must both open and close at the correct time to correspond with the sequence.
+The valves must both open and close at the appropriate time to correspond with the sequence.
 For example, if the exhaust valve were to open during the compression stroke, the unburned air/fuel mixture would just disappear straight down the exhaust.
 There wouldn’t be anything for the spark plug to ignite, and thus the cylinder would misfire.

 Variable Valve Timing means the subsequent can be adjusted: